sgraham/gamepad.js/README.markdown

 to your html.

 Check if the browser supports gamepads via `Gamepad.supported`.
-If that's true, get gamepad data each `window.requestAnimationFrame` via `Gamepad.getPads()`.
-`getPads` returns an array of gamepads that the user has interacted with (pressed a button at least once).
+If that's true, get gamepad data each `window.requestAnimationFrame` via `Gamepad.getStates()`. `getStates` returns an array of gamepads that the user has interacted with (pressed a button at least once).
 Data available on each gamepad detailed below.

 Per-gamepad data